nanolith/reading_list/README.md

 * *Orsinian Tales* by Ursula LeGuin
 * *Rosemary's Baby* by Ira Levin (*)
 * *The Stepford Wives* by Ira Levin
+* *The Girl, the Gold Watch, and Everything* by John D. MacDonald

 Follow-Ups
 ----------